-HabiTek has worked diligently for over 20 years to design and test transformative resilient structures, and has sponsored several full scale beta projects in Hawaii and Idaho, and the first Adapt 001 now under assembly in Mexico.
+HabiTek has worked diligently for over 20 years to design and test transformative resilient structures, and has sponsored several full scale beta projects in Hawaii and Idaho, and the first all steel and concrete Adapt-1 now under assembly in Mexico.

-Supplied by several world-class outsourcing channels, HabiTek is now prepared to sell direct to customers pre-fabricated modular steel frame components for home building.
+Supplied by several world-class outsourcing channels, HabiTek is now prepared to sell direct to customers pre-engineered and prefabricated modular steel frame components for home building.
 It is important to appreciate that HabiTek is NOT a pre-fabricated home supplier.
 We provide steel frameworks that our customers can readily finish out.

 All HabiTek’s projects are collaborations between a team of structural engineers, steel fabricators, multiple vendors, and, most importantly, our customers and their builder.
 HabiTek is now moving to identify potential partners in the United States who are qualified to license our technology for implementing housing developments in vulnerable regions, with an emphasis on Puerto Rico, the US Virgin Islands, the Gulf Coast, and Hawaii.
+Given the recent devastating hurricanes Florence and Michael, we also hope to attract the attention of rebuilders in the Carolinas and the Florida Panhandle.
 Interested parties are welcome to contact us.

 All components have been delivered to the owner’s site and assembly is now underway.
-A home constructed of non-combustible materials, such as the Adapt 001, would also make sense in areas prone to wildfires such as those that tragically unfolded last year in California.
+A home constructed of non-combustible materials, such as the Adapt-1, would also make sense in areas prone to wildfires such as those that tragically unfolded the past two years in California.

-The Adapt 001 is being assembled in a remote subdivision north of San Josẻ del Cabo, overlooking the Sea of Cortez (aka Gulf of California).
+The Adapt-1 is being assembled in a remote subdivision north of San Josẻ del Cabo, overlooking the Sea of Cortez (aka Gulf of California).
 The site is well off-the-grid, so the owner will rely on roof mounted solar PV panels and a back-up generator for electricity.

-The orientation of this Adapt 001 on the owner’s site is, of course, determined by several elements, such as site access, contours and views.
+The orientation of this Adapt-1 on the owner’s site is, of course, determined by several elements, such as site access, contours and views.
 The plan shown can be mirrored in both directions, or two identical plans can be combined to form a duplex unit.